radosav-perisic/tech-cart/README.md

-# TechCart
+# The Gadget Cart
-TechCart is a shopping cart application that helps users keep track of the tech products they want to purchase.
-With an intuitive and user-friendly interface, TechCart makes it easy for users to add, edit, and remove items from their cart.
+The Gadget Cart is a shopping cart application that helps users keep track of the tech products they want to purchase.
+With an intuitive and user-friendly interface, The Gadget Cart makes it easy for users to add, edit, and remove items from their cart.

 ## Features
 * Add items to the cart